rackerlabs/design-system/_component_design/checkboxes.md

 ## Best practices

-Consider the following best practices when you construct a checkbox group or single checkbox:
+Consider using the following best practices when you construct a checkbox group or single checkbox:

 - List checkbox options vertically, with one choice per line.
-If you must use a horizontal layout, consider using a checkbox button group instead.
+If you must use a horizontal layout, consider using a selector strip.
 - Construct a checkbox input so that it is independent from all other inputs in the list.
 A selected checkbox does not de-select any other checkboxes.
-- When a user needs to manage a group of items, add checkboxes to a list to allow for bulk actions.
+- When you want to enable the user to select or deselect all visible checkboxes in a list, use a header checkbox that when selected also selects all checkboxes in the list.
 - In most cases, there is no default checkbox selected.
 However, if Rackspace recommends an option, make that option the default selection.
-- Ensure that you separate groups and checkbox options from other groups and options on the same page.
-- With sub-heads, users might misunderstand each sub-group as a separate set of options.
-With checkboxes, each box is an independent choice.

 Consider the following best practices when you label a checkbox option: